Extended hours during Annual Enrollment now - Dec. 7! Enroll or switch today.

 Special Enrollment Period

 After your Initial Enrollment Period is over, you may have the opportunity to sign up for Medicare during a Special Enrollment Period (SEP) without having to pay a late enrollment penalty.
-These are granted due to special circumstances, such as losing or leaving employer coverage, or moving out of your plan’s area.
+These are granted due to special circumstances, such as losing or leaving employer coverage.

 How to Sign Up for Medicare